crutcher/crutcher.github.io-source/source/Tapestry/index.md

 ## Evaluation Theory Derivation

-The Evaluation Theory Derivation section will focus on incrementally unfolding and deriving a bottom-up theory of operator evaluation and sharding from first principles.
+This section incrementally derives the formal semantics required by tapestry from a bottom-up first-principles theory of operator evaluation and sharding.

-An as-yet-unwritten section on Formal Semantics will present the same material as a completed top-down design; followed on a Mechanics section on implementing the Formal Semantics.

 ### The Distributed Tensor Expression Problem